 My reply: I didn't want to dismiss the risks of GBS, just point out that the current policy of antibiotics for all GBS+ women is probably not the best treatment.
 The increase of prophylactic antibiotic treatment has reduced GBS infection, but has had no effect on reducing infant mortality (most likely because of the increase of antibiotic resistant bacterial infections that are ironically caused by the antibiotic treatment itself).
 If it had saved lives, we'd see a reduction in infant deaths right?
 The point is that antibiotic treatment isn't so harmless as to justify it being used as a precaution, just in case, in all cases.
 And may be unsustainable as a public health policy.

+Its definetly scary, but it just doesn't seem like the antibiotics are working the way that it was hoped!
+The policy was just introduced in 1996, and the kinks are still being worked out.
+In the last few years there has been a move away from blanket antibiotic treatment.
 The most recent CDC guidelines just came out in 2010 and advocate identifying the highest risk patients for antibiotic treatment.
 The best solution is most likely a GBS vaccine that I mentioned above, but until then the only treatment for high-risk patients (i.e. preterm births, mothers with a fever/infection, early rupture of the membranes, a previous GBS+ baby) is antibiotics during labor.
 For low-risk mothers, other options do exist.
 Regardless, I am not advocating a complete rejection of antibiotic prophylaxix.
 I think this is an important issue for pregnant women to educate themselves about.

 Final Note.
 Please see a very recent article that goes over the controversy really well.
 I could send it to you if you ask me.
 P. Melin.
 "Neonatal group B streptococcal disease: from pathogenesis to preventive strategies".
 Clin Microbiol Infect 2011; 17: 1294–1303